-7 Contacts and the exchange of information previously launched with EFFRA (involved in the Made in Europe partnership), through common workshops dealing with various topics, such as advanced manufacturing, advanced materials for automotive applications, robotics and digitisation in manufacturing, will continue.
-These common

-- workshops, involving various expertise across the value chains, have proven to be a good way forward in ensuring the exchange of information between communities. - Informal exchange of information with Clean Steel and Circular Economy partnerships, as well as the EIT raw materials will be ensured.
+- Contacts and the exchange of information previously launched with EFFRA (involved in the Made in Europe partnership), through common workshops dealing with various topics, such as advanced manufacturing, advanced materials for automotive applications, robotics and digitisation in manufacturing, will continue.
+These common workshops, involving workshops involving various expertise across the value chains, have proven to be a good way forward in ensuring the exchange of information between communities. - Informal exchange of information with Clean Steel and Circular Economy partnerships, as well as the EIT raw materials will be ensured.
 Taking a system approach, the 2Zero partnership should also consider developments and inputs from upstream activities; particularly when it comes to the LCSA, circular economy aspects of its activities to be able to draw the full picture. - While 2Zero is working on R&I activities to build the future of zero tailpipe emission road transport, the immediate concerns of end-users should also be considered, to ensure that existing infrastructure, particularly in buildings, can be retrofitted to ensure charging point integration.
-This activity will be monitored in closed contacts with the Built4People partnership. - 7 The exchange of information with the Cybersecurity partnership will be organised, particularly on processes and innovation, to ensure the maximum level of security during the charging phase, when the vehicles are connected to the grid. - A better coordination with the Safe and Sustainable Mobility (SSM) partnership initiated under the Smart Specialisation Platform for Industrial Modernisation (S3P-Industry) led by DG GROW will also be investigated.
-Created by several regional authorities, to promote a bottom-up approach to industrial innovation in the automotive sector, the SSM partnership's main objectives are to strengthen the regions' innovation capacity beyond the automotive industry and to facilitate investments based on open innovation infrastructure and new technologies. - 7 Coordination activities could be organised with other partnership or platforms, depending on the respective needs.
+This activity will be monitored in closed contacts with the Built4People partnership. - The exchange of information with the Cybersecurity partnership will be organised, particularly on processes and innovation, to ensure the maximum level of security during the charging phase, when the vehicles are connected to the grid. - A better coordination with the Safe and Sustainable Mobility (SSM) partnership initiated under the Smart Specialisation Platform for Industrial Modernisation (S3P-Industry) led by DG GROW will also be investigated.
+Created by several regional authorities, to promote a bottom-up approach to industrial innovation in the automotive sector, the SSM partnership's main objectives are to strengthen the regions' innovation capacity beyond the automotive industry and to facilitate investments based on open innovation infrastructure and new technologies.